Syntax and filters

 Filters

 The filter system changed compared to the previous version.
-You can now select specific fields on the base entity or includes and it’s possible to filter your request.
+You can now select specific fields on the base entity or includes, and it’s possible to filter your request.
 Below is a fixture shown with events.

 Example Fixture with Events